techbrett/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports-v164.md

 1. Open the `CQD Teams Auto Attendant & Call Queue Historical Report V1.64.pbit` template file.
 Power BI Desktop should launch.

-1. You'll be prompted to select the CQD data pipeline region.
+1. You're prompted to select the CQD data pipeline region.
 Select the region where your tenant is located.

      :::image type="content" source="media/aa-cq-historical-report-01-v164.png" alt-text="Screenshot selecting the CQD data pipeline region.":::

-    Public Cloud Customers (Not supported but will work):
+    Public Cloud Customers (not supported but works):

 1. The region where your tenant is located can be obtained by using the [Get-CsTenant](/powershell/module/teams/get-cstenant) cmdlet.